-A jailbreak-free extraction method based on direct access to the file system is available for a limited range of iOS devices.
+A low-level extraction method based on direct access to the file system is available for a wide range of iOS devices and OS versions.
 Using an in-house developed extraction tool, this acquisition method installs an extraction agent onto the device being acquired.
 The agent communicates with the expert’s computer, delivering robust performance and extremely high extraction speed topping 2.5 GB of data per minute.

-Installing and signing the extraction agent requires an Apple ID registered in the Apple Developer Program.
-The Mac edition drops this requirement, allowing to use a regular Apple ID for signing and sideloading the extraction agent onto the iOS device.
+Windows users will need an Apple ID registered in the Apple Developer Program to install and sign the extraction agent.
+Mac users may use a regular Apple ID for signing and sideloading the extraction agent.

 To preserve digital evidence, the chain of custody begins from the first point of data collection to ensure that digital evidence collected during the investigation remains court admissible.
 The new, bootloader-based extraction method delivers repeatable results across extraction sessions.
 When using iOS Forensic Toolkit on a supported device, the checksum of the first extracted image will match checksums of subsequent extractions provided that the device is powered off between extractions and never boots the installed version of iOS in the meantime.

 The new extraction method is the cleanest yet.
-Our implementation of bootloader-based exploit is derived directly from the source.
-All the work is performed completely in the RAM, and the operating system installed on the device is left untouched and is not used during the boot process.
+Our implementation of bootloader-based exploit is built from the ground up.
+All the work is performed completely in the RAM, and the operating system installed on the device is not booted during the extraction process.
 Our unique direct extraction process offers the following benefits:

 - Repeatable results.
 Checksums of subsequent extractions will match the first one if the device is kept powered off and never boots iOS between sessions.

-- Zero modification policy: 100% of the patching occurs in the RAM.
+- Zero data modification policy: 100% of the patching occurs in the RAM.

 - The installation process is fully guided and massively more reliable compared to jailbreaking.

-- Locked and disabled devices supported in BFU mode, while USB restricted mode can be completely bypassed.
+- Locked devices supported in BFU mode, while USB restricted mode can be completely bypassed.

 Passcode unlock and imaging support are available for legacy iPhone models.

-Notes: Mac edition only; iPhone 4s is not supported.
+Notes: Mac edition only; iPhone 4s support requires a Raspberry Pi Pico board (not supplied) with custom firmware (supplied).
 For iOS 4 through 7, passcode recovery is not required for device imaging.
 For iOS 8 and 9, the passcode must be recovered before imaging (otherwise, limited BFU extraction available).

 Extended Logical Acquisition

-iOS Forensic Toolkit supports logical acquisition, a simpler and safer acquisition method compared to physical.
+iOS Forensic Toolkit supports logical acquisition, a simple and safe acquisition method.
 Logical acquisition produces a standard iTunes-style backup of information stored in the device, pulls media and shared files and extracts system crash logs.
-While logical acquisition returns less information than physical, experts are recommended to create a logical backup of the device before attempting more invasive acquisition techniques.
+While logical acquisition returns less information than low-level extraction, experts are recommended to create a logical backup of the device before attempting more invasive acquisition techniques.

-We always recommend using logical acquisition in combination with physical for safely extracting all possible types of evidence.
+We always recommend using logical acquisition in combination with low-level extraction for safely extracting all possible types of evidence.

 Quickly extract media files such as Camera Roll, books, voice recordings, and iTunes media library.
 As opposed to creating a local backup, which could be a potentially lengthy operation, media extraction works quickly on all supported devices.
 Extraction from locked devices is possible by using a pairing record (lockdown file).